 Free parking; accessible via DASH AT5 and AT6 buses.

-The Teen Wellness Center, run by the Alexandria City Health Department in partnership with Department of Community and Human Services and ACPS Heath Services, is located at T.C.
+The Teen Wellness Center, run by the Alexandria City Health Department in partnership with the Department of Community and Human Services and ACPS Health Services, is located at T.C.
 Williams High School.
 All teens aged 12-19 years old who are residents of Alexandria are eligible for free and confidential health services.
 Some services require parental consent under Virginia Law.
-Services provided include: school/sports physicals; minor illness, immunization, health education; counseling; HIV counseling and testing; pregnancy prevention and testing; and sexually transmitted infections testing, treatment and counseling.
+Services provided include school/sports physicals; minor illness, immunization, health education; counseling; HIV counseling and testing; pregnancy prevention and testing; and sexually transmitted infections testing, treatment, and counseling.

 Prepared by the ACPS School Health Advisory Board for its Health Access Outreach Project, and by Jennifer Tolbert, Director of State Health Reform for the Kaiser Family Foundation.